neherlab/genome-assembly/README.md

     -resume \ # to resume execution from last run -profile cluster \ # either cluster or standard.
-    --use_gpu false \ # whether to use gpu for basecalling -run 2021-11-17_test \ # name of the sub-folder in which files are stored -live_stats true \ # whether to produce live stats in a .csv file
+    --use_gpu false \ # whether to use gpu for basecalling --run 2021-11-17_test \ # name of the sub-folder in which files are stored --live_stats true \ # whether to produce live stats in a .csv file
 ```

 This command will also automatically produce a report of the run in the `reports` folder.